The Pentacon Six System

 In 1968 VEB Pentacon Dresden launched a TTL metering pentaprism, and the camera was re-named the Pentacon-Six TL.
 The first Pentacon Six TL cameras had the letters “TL” on a new line underneath the word “six”, but later a new front plate was designed that said “Pentacon six TL” all on one line.

-From about 1980 the lens breech lock ring on body was black, and all lenses were multi-coated and marked MC in red.
+From about 1972 the lens breech lock ring on body was black.

 I am told that the last series produced (in 1989-90) can be recognised by two differences from all earlier series: